TL;DR

 As an affiliate, we earn on qualifying purchases.

-Details of Targeted Entities and Scope of Sanctions
+Details of Targeted Entities and Full Scope Still Unclear

 As an affiliate, we earn on qualifying purchases.